Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

-Ready-to-use packages are available from the Percona Server software repositories and the download page.
+Ready-to-use packages are available from the Percona Server for MySQL software repositories and the download page.
 The Percona yum repository supports popular RPM-based operating systems, including the Amazon Linux AMI.

 The easiest way to install the Percona Yum repository is to install an RPM that configures yum and installs the Percona GPG key.